 » Due to the devastating fire in 2019, Notre Dame Cathedral is closed to the public as restoration works remain; but will reopen in 2024.
 Climbing the Bell Tower spiral staircase will be again a worthy event.
 During the ascension, we are presented with the massive 13 tons bell Emmanuel.
 As we continue up, we perceive the famous Notre Dame Gargoyles on the outside of the building.
 Once at the top, we experience what leaves anyone silent, breathless, and stunned.
 It is a spectacular bird-eye view of the City of Love.

 » A street away from the cathedral is 'Musée de Notre Dame' where one of her huge organs is displayed along with music from Louis Vierne, a famous Notre Dame organist.

-» In front of the cathedral, there is a plaque put in place by André Michelin founder of well- known Michelin Tire Company which also owns BFGoodrich and Red & Green Travel Guides.
-In the XXI century, that plaque is still used to measure all distances in France.
+» In the cathedral front facade, there is a plaque placed there by André Michelin founder of 'Michelin Tire Company' who also owns BFGoodrich and the reputable Red & Green Travel Guides.
+That plaque is there today in use to measure distances in France.